-Atta Halwa (Aate Ka Halwa, Wheat Flour Halwa, Godhumai Halwa, Atta Ka Sheera) is a traditional North Indian dessert that is made using just 3 main ingredients – whole wheat flour, sugar, and ghee(clarified butter).
-This melt-in-your-mouth Indian pudding is super easy to make and can be made for festivals or special occasions.
+Atta Halwa (Aate Ka Halwa, Wheat Flour Halwa, Godhumai Halwa, Atta Ka Sheera) is a traditional North Indian dessert made using just 3 main ingredients – whole wheat flour, sugar, and ghee(clarified butter).
+This melt-in-your-mouth Indian pudding is easy to make and can be made for festivals or special occasions (vegetarian).

 Jump to:

 A good aata halwa is gooey, smooth, and loaded with ghee.
-Do not compromise on the quantity of ghee otherwise, it will not turn the way it should be.
+Do not compromise on the quantity of ghee; otherwise, it will not turn how it should.

-In Punjabi gurudwaras (Sikh temple), it is known by the name of kada prasad (karah prasad) and is served as a prasad in langar (community lunch).
+In Punjabi gurudwaras (Sikh temples), it is known by the name of kada prasad (karah prasad) and is served as a prasad in langar (community lunch).

-Learn to make the best Punjabi Gurudwara style atta halwa recipe at home using my foolproof recipe.
+Learn to make the best Punjabi homestyle atta halwa recipe at home using my foolproof recipe.

 Serve this traditional recipe for a hearty breakfast or post-meal dessert.
-It is a great Indian dessert to make for festive occasions or special days.
+It is a great Indian dessert for festive occasions or special days.

 Ingredients